aaronprisk/lagertha/README.md

 # Lagertha
-**PLEASE NOTE: This is still early in the works so it probably won't work quite yet!**
+**PLEASE NOTE: This is still early in the works so it may not work as expected!**

 **Lagertha** is an easy-to-use tool for the basic management of Linux devices.